Effective immediately, no hormones, can be inserted up to 6 hours before sex

 How to Use

-The cervical cap can be inserted 6 hours before sex.
+The diaphragm can be inserted 6 hours before sex.
 But you must be comfortable with touching your body since you will need to put your fingers inside your body every time you use it.
 It might take some time getting used to.
-If you are on your period, don’t use the cervical cap.
+If you are on your period, don’t use the diaphragm.
 After you have sex you will need to leave it in for 6 hours.
-If you plan on having sex again in the same day, you can leave the cervical cap in place and add more spermicide in your vagina before you have sex again or you can have your partner use an external condom.
-Don’t leave the cervical cap in for more than 48 hours.
+If you plan on having sex again in the same day, you can leave the diaphragm in place and add more spermicide in the vagina before you have sex again or you can have your partner use an external condom.
+Don’t leave the diaphragm in for more than 24 hours.

-The cervical cap takes some discipline and planning.
+The diaphragm takes some discipline and planning.
 You must use it every time you have sex.
 But you can put it in up to 6 hours before having sex.
 If you are having sex often, it may be a little time consuming to use.
-Since the cervical cap is small enough, you can always keep it your purse for the in the-moment, spontaneous sex.
+Since the diaphragm is small enough, you can always keep it your purse for in-the-moment, spontaneous sex.

-The cervical cap is fairly effective, it is even more effective when used with spermicide or another birth control method.
-It is 79% effective with typical use.
-Cervical caps are more effective for women who haven’t given birth.
+The diaphragms is fairly effective, it is even more effective when used with spermicide or another birth control method, such as an external condom.
+To be effective diaphragm must be used with spermicide.
+With perfect use, it is 94% effective, but with typical use it is 79% effective.
+Diaphragms are more effective for women who haven’t given birth.

-You will be able to become pregnant as soon as you stop using the cervical cap.
-If you stop using the cervical cap and are not ready to become pregnant, use another method right away.
+You will be able to become pregnant as soon as you stop using the diaphragm.
+If you stop using the diaphragm and are not ready to become pregnant, use another method right away.

 How to Get

-The cervical cap requires a prescription from a healthcare provider.
-Before getting the cervical cap, your healthcare provider will fit you for the right size.
+The diaphragm requires a prescription from a healthcare provider.
+Before getting the diaphragm, your healthcare provider will fit you for the right size.
 If you don’t have a healthcare provider, find a family planning clinic near you.

 You may qualify for free or discounted costs.
 To find out if you qualify, find a healthcare provider near you.